cli/cli/README.md

 | ----------------------------------- | ---------------- |
 | `curl -sS https://webi.sh/gh \| sh` | `webi gh@stable` |

-For more information about the Webi installer see [it's homepage](https://webinstall.dev/).
+For more information about the Webi installer see [its homepage](https://webinstall.dev/).

 ### Linux & BSD